mirucon/required-ja/required.md

 ## AccessibilityAccessibility Accessibility (commonly shortened to a11y) refers to the design of products, devices, services, or environments for people with disabilities.
 The concept of accessible design ensures both “direct access” (i.e. unassisted) and “indirect access” meaning compatibility with a person’s assistive technology (for example, computer screen readers). (https://en.wikipedia.org/wiki/Accessibility)

+### Skip links

-**Skip Links** – Themes must include a mechanism that enables users to navigate directly to content or navigation on entering any given page.
+Themes must include a mechanism that enables users to navigate directly to content or navigation on entering any given page.
 These links may be positioned off-screen initially but must be available to screen reader users and must be visible on focus for sighted keyboard navigators.

 A minimally conforming skip link must: